-Here are some fun activity ideas we found…
+Here are some classroom games ideas we found…

 First, choose someone to be “Simon”.
 The children are challenged to do whatever Simon says when starting a command with “Simon Says”, for instance, “Simon Says touch your nose.”
 If a child fails to do it before “Simon” finishes saying their next command, then they are “out” of the game.

 If you want to make the game difficult for older students, simply issue commands faster and faster, and make the needed actions more difficult to complete.

 To begin, choose a student to leave the classroom and wait just outside the door.
 Everyone else changes places from where they were before.

 Another child is then pointed out to go and hide.
 The first child comes back into the room and must find who is missing.
 If the child is stuck, they can ask for clues to help them solve the mystery.